 Notes

-- Leftovers and storage: Wait for the rice to cool completely before transferring it to an airtight container.
-It will keep in the refrigerator for up to four days.
-Reheat on the stovetop over medium heat.
+- Storage: Wait for the rice to cool completely, then transfer to an airtight container in the refrigerator for up to 4 days.
+Reheat in the microwave or gently on the stove, adding a little water if it seems dry.

 What are the green leaves shown in the photographs?
 They aren’t in the recipe.